Climate change and vanishing islands threaten brown pelicans | WTOP News

 CHAUVIN, La.
-(AP) — Sliding off the side of her small boat, seabird biologist Bonnie Slaton wades through waist-high water, brown pelicans soaring overhead, until she reaches the shores of Raccoon Island.
+(AP) — Sliding off the side of her small boat, seabird biologist Bonnie Slaton wades through waist-high water, brown pelicans soaring overhead, until she reaches Raccoon Island.

-During seabird breeding season, the place is a raucous symphony of noise and motion — and one of the few remaining refuges for the iconic pelicans.
+During seabird breeding season, the place is a symphony of noise and motion — one of the few remaining refuges for the iconic pelicans.

-The crescent-shaped island is the final sliver of land separating Louisiana from the Gulf of Mexico — a natural speed bump against storms that roll in from the sea.
-An hour’s boat ride from the mainland, the barrier island’s remoteness allows birds to nest on mangroves and sandy beaches a safe distance from most predators.
+The crescent-shaped island is a sliver of land separating Louisiana from the Gulf of Mexico — a speed bump against storms that roll in from the sea.
+An hour’s boat ride, the barrier island’s remoteness allows birds to nest on mangroves and sandy beaches a safe distance from most predators.

 “Louisiana is rapidly losing land,” said Slaton, a researcher at the University of Louisiana at Lafayette.
 “Subsidence and sea level rise are a double whammy.”

 On land, brown pelicans are clumsy-looking birds, their huge beaks and wings lending them what Slaton calls a “goofy” air.
-But soaring low over the ocean, their wingtips skimming the water, pelicans are streamlined and majestic.
+But soaring low over the ocean, pelicans are majestic.

 “We’re on the front lines of climate change.
 It’s all happening here,” said University of Louisiana at Lafayette ecologist Jimmy Nelson.

-Visiting a seabird colony is like entering the hustle and bustle of a busy city, with neighborhoods of birds loosely grouped by species — pelicans, terns, egrets, spoonbills and gulls, all ferrying meals to chicks.

-As Slaton and two other biologists walk along Raccoon Island’s shoreline, the birds alight.
-The swirling, swooping cacophony of feathered life announces the intruders.
+As Slaton and two other biologists walk Raccoon Island’s shoreline, the birds alight in a swirling, swooping cacophony that announces the intruders.
 The calls of a thousand laughing gulls are loud enough to drown out human thought.

-As Slaton treks sand dunes to change out batteries and memory cards for 10 trail cameras on poles, her T-shirt becomes speckled in white bird droppings.

 Camera data has shown that in recent years the main threat is flooding — which can wash away entire nests, as happened in April 2021.

-Within a week, chicks are covered in downy white and gray feathers.
-When parents are off the nest, the older chicks stand guard, swaying and hissing at perceived threats.

 Watching a seabird colony reveals at once the promise and fragility of new life.
-Then suddenly the biologists are wiping white dribbles from their foreheads again.
+Then suddenly the biologists are wiping white dribbles from their foreheads.

 When Mike Carloss was a child in Louisiana in the 1960s, he never saw brown pelicans.

-The large coastal birds were among the first species declared endangered in the U.S. in 1970.
-Like bald eagles, their populations had been decimated by widespread DDT pesticide use, which thinned eggshells and prevented healthy chicks from hatching.
+Like bald eagles, their populations had been decimated by widespread DDT pesticide use that thinned eggshells and prevented healthy chicks from hatching.

-The beloved pelicans were completely gone from Louisiana, where their likeness remained only on the state flag.
-But a long-running effort to bring them back led to one of the country’s most inspiring comeback stories.
+The beloved pelicans were completely gone from Louisiana, their likeness only on the state flag.
+But a long-running effort to save them led to an inspiring comeback story.

 After the U.S. DDT ban in 1972, biologists brought pelican chicks from Florida to repopulate empty islands across the Gulf of Mexico.
 More than 1,200 were released in southeastern Louisiana over 13 years.

-One location was Raccoon Island, where Carloss, then a teenage field assistant at the Louisiana Department of Wildlife and Fisheries, remembers tossing fish from the beach to feed chicks, as a sort of surrogate parent.
+One location was Raccoon Island, where Carloss, then a teenage field assistant at the Louisiana Department of Wildlife and Fisheries, tossed fish from the beach to feed chicks.

 “I babysat these young pelicans out on a remote island,” he recalled.
 “Somebody had to hand-feed them essentially.”